Subaru Logo Meaning: History of Seven Sisters Symbol

 Subaru’s Connection with Aerospace

-The company started as an aircraft manufacturer and it has preserved its heritage.
-Even now, it operates an aerospace division that makes Boeing and Lockheed Martin helicopters and airplanes under license.
+The company originally began as an aircraft manufacturer and has upheld its heritage.
+To this day, it maintains an aerospace division that produces helicopters and airplanes for Boeing and Lockheed Martin under license.

-At different times, Subaru has had other automakers as prominent shareholders.
-In 1968, Nissan acquired a 20.4% equity stake in Fuji Heavy Industries as a result of government-ordered restructuring to enhance competitiveness.
+Subaru has had various prominent automakers as shareholders at different points in its history.
+In 1968, Nissan acquired a 20.4% equity stake in Fuji Heavy Industries, as part of a government-mandated restructuring aimed at improving competitiveness.

-Following the merger between Nissan and Renault, Nissan’s stake in FHI was acquired by General Motors (GM) in 1999.
-This also resulted in a few badge engineered models.
+Subsequently, with the merger between Nissan and Renault, Nissan’s stake in Fuji Heavy Industries was transferred to General Motors (GM) in 1999.
+This transition also led to the development of some badge-engineered models.

-After GM’s exit in 2005, Toyota stepped in as a capital partner for FHI and both the companies have since then collaborated on a multitude of automotive projects.
+Following GM’s departure in 2005, Toyota stepped in as a capital partner for Fuji Heavy Industries.
+Since then, both companies have collaborated on a wide range of automotive projects.